 For Avid Hikers (Stage 1)

-If you’re an avid hiker looking for a challenging and rewarding experience, the first stage of the Camino Frances from St. Jean Pied de Port to Roncesvalles is perfect.
 This stage, often considered one of the more strenuous, takes you over the Pyrenees Mountains, offering breathtaking views and a grand sense of accomplishment.
-The ascent is steep, and the descent can be a little tough on the knees, but the stunning scenery and the camaraderie with fellow pilgrims make it worthwhile.
-This 25-kilometre stretch sets the tone for the adventure ahead, testing your endurance and providing a deep sense of fulfilment.
+The ascent is steep, and the descent can be a little tough on the knees, so it’s worth checking our best shoes for the Camino de Santiago guide before you set off

-For Enrichment Explorers
+For Cultural Explorers

 For Wine Aficionados (Rioja Region)

-Wine aficionados will delight in Stage 2 of the Camino Frances that passes through the Rioja region.
-Starting in Logroño and continuing to Burgos, this part of the Camino is famous for its vineyards and wineries.
-Pilgrims can enjoy wine tastings and vineyard tours, sampling some of Spain’s best wines.
-The journey through Rioja is not just about wine; it also offers beautiful landscapes, charming villages, and rich history.
+The walk through Rioja is about more than wine.
+It also offers beautiful landscapes, charming villages, and rich history.
 The town of Santo Domingo de la Calzada, with its medieval architecture and legendary tales, is a highlight not to be missed.

 Camino de Santiago - A Journey Through History and Culture